🔍 Block Validation Service

 3. gRPC Protobuf Definitions

 The Block Validation Service uses gRPC for communication between nodes.
-The protobuf definitions used for defining the service methods and message formats can be seen here.
+The protobuf definitions used for defining the service methods and message formats can be seen in the Block Validation protobuf documentation.

 4. Data Model